Recognised Prior Learning (RPL)

 - It formalises your qualifications therefore enhancing your opportunities for recognition, career advancement or employment

-Review the RPL Guide, complete the application, submit all the required documentation and pay the RPL fee.
+Review the RPL Guide, complete the application, submit all the required documentation and pay the RPL fee of $100.

 - work samples